DiegoGonzalezCruz/home-assessment-cvs/README.md

 # Movie Information API

-This project is a Node.js application that provides an API endpoint to retrieve a list of movies released in a specified year, sorted by descending popularity.
+This project was created following these instructions: [https://github.com/harshalpatel/take-home-coding?tab=readme-ov-file](https://) .
+It corresponds to a Node.js application that provides an API endpoint to retrieve a list of movies released in a specified year, sorted by descending popularity.
 Each movie in the list includes the title, release date, vote average, and a list of editors.
 The API integrates with The Movie Database (TMDB) APIs to fetch movie and credit information.
+Robust testing is included.

 ## Table of Contents